-Fig. 5 Alberto Viani: Nudo (Nude), 1943, Plaster, 120 × 65 × 40 cm.
+Fig. 5 Alberto Viani: Nudo (Nude), 1943, Plaster, $120 \times 65 \times 40$ cm.
 Location unknown hand, Arp's sculpture is characterized by the melody and rhythm present in the surface.
-On the other, Viani's sculpture has an architectonic structure and weight that stems from the idea of the human body.46 Furthermore, in his most important essay on Viani, published in October 1963 and later, the Italian critic proposed that some of Viani's works, especially the mature pieces of the 1950s, could have been a source of inspiration for Arp's human torsos of that same period (figs. 5 and 6).
+On the other, Viani's sculpture has an architectonic structure and weight that stems from the idea of the human body.
+Furthermore, in his most important essay on Viani, published in October 1963 and later, the Italian critic proposed that some of Viani's works, especially the mature pieces of the 1950s, could have been a source of inspiration for Arp's human torsos of that same period (figs. 5 and 6).
 Ragghianti observed that Arp's sculpture is usually characterized by allegorical and symbolic elements made explicit in the titles of the works.
 His series of torsos, however, marks an exception to this rule.
 As such, it resembles Viani's oeuvre, in which the straightforward titles refer to the subject of the human body.
-Ragghianti, therefore, concludes that Arp could have been influenced by Viani.47 It is not possible to elaborate fully upon Ragghianti's fascinating thesis in this short essay.
-Still, there is additional supporting evidence in the form of a letter that Viani wrote to Crispolti in 1957.
-In it, Viani recalled Arp's praise for his artworks, in particular the Torso virile (Masculine Torso) of 1953 (fig. 7), which he exhibited at the Venice Biennale in 1954: "Arp very much liked the Torso, and I maintain that it is one of my best pieces."48
+Ragghianti, therefore, concludes that Arp could have been influenced by Viani.47

 Fig. 6 Hans Arp: Pyrenean Torso, 1959 (Trier 188).
-Plaster, 103 × 58 × 41 cm.
+Plaster, $103 \times 58 \times 41$ cm.
 Fondation Arp, Clamart